Sri Lankan rupee firmer in lacklustre trade ahead of holidays

-COLOMBO, May 9 (Reuters) - Sri Lankan rupee forwards ended slightly firmer on Tuesday due to exporter dollar sales and inward remittances, while trading was dull ahead of a two-day holiday.
+COLOMBO, May 9 (Reuters) - Sri Lankan rupee forwards traded slightly firmer on Tuesday in dull trade due to exporter selling of U.S. currency and inward remittances, while expected dollar inflows from sovereign bonds curbed losses in the local currency, dealers said.

-Sri Lanka's central bank does not want to allow the rupee to fall "too quickly", Governor Indrajit Coomaraswamy said earlier in the day, but suggested further weakness in the exchange rate is on the cards as policy makers sought a competitive currency.
+Central Bank Governor Indrajit Coomaraswamy after the monetary policy decision on Tuesday said the central bank does not want to allow the rupee to fall "too quickly" and wants to ensure a competitive exchange rate.

-The downward adjustment on the spot currency was to make the rupee more competitive, he added.

-"That shows where the rates should be.
-So we are going to gradually let the reference rate go a little bit.
-We are trying to see whether we can compress that (gap) and let the reference rate move in the direction of what seems to be the market rate."

-The monetary authority, before the markets opened, kept the policy rates steady as expected saying inflation is expected to decelerate to mid-single digit levels by end-2017.
+The monetary authority before the markets kept the policy rates steady as expected saying the inflation is expected to decelerate to mid single digit by end 2017.

 The spot rupee, which resumed trading on Friday after four months, was not active on Tuesday, with the central bank's reference rate at 152.10.